AXDOOMER/mochadoom/README.md

 # How to run

-1. Open the project with Eclispe or Net Beans
+1. Open the project with Eclipse or NetBeans
 2. Delete every file that has errors (if any)
 3. Build and run the project